regis-martini/field-service/README.md

+Applciation to collect statistics from a field with complexity O(1)

 # Documentation

-Implemented the challenge using spring boot, jdk 8, lombok and h2 database
+Implemented the application using spring boot, jdk 8, lombok and h2 database.

 NOTE: This project might require annotation processing to be enabled on the IDE and lombok plugin